graeme-lockley/rebo-lang/docs/pattern-match.md

 "empty"
 ```

 Okay the last example was a bit of a  surprise.
-The reason for this is to see record pattern matching as not an attempt at being exhaustive but rather as a way to match against a record that has a particular fields.
+The reason for this is to see record pattern matching as not an attempt at being exhaustive but rather as a way to match against a record that has particular fields.

 Using pattern matching is possible to bind values from the record.